 If you are an NRI then you are not required to pay taxes on your foreign income.
 You will have to pay taxes on the income which you have earned in India.
 On the other hand, if you are an Indian Resident than all your Global incomes will be taxed in India.
 However, if you have paid taxes on such foreign incomes in the same country, then you can claim the relief as per the Double Taxation Avoidance Agreements (DTAA)

 For NRIs, one does not need to declare foreign assets and foreign incomes in Indian Income Tax Return except the incomes which are earned or received in India as they would be liable to Indian Income Tax.

 For Indian Residents, one needs to declare all the foreign assets and foreign incomes.
 The foreign incomes will be subject to Indian Income Tax (subject to Double Taxation Avoidance Agreement) as for a Resident Indian, global incomes are subjected to Indian Income Tax.

 If any of the Incomes earned by NRI is taxable in India and the same income suffers from another tax levy in the country of residence of NRI, individual will be allowed to take the benefit of DTAA (Double Taxation Avoidance Agreement) so as to save the income from suffering double taxation.

-However, if no incomes of NRI is subject to tax levy, need to claim relief does not arise.
+However, if no income of NRI is subject to the tax levy, the need to claim relief does not arise.

 31st July is the last date to file the Income Tax Returns in India for the NRI